 When mooring a yacht and having found a berth, plan the entry with care.
 Brief the crew on on how to prepare the warps, boat hooks and fenders.
 Brief on the mooring techniques to be followed such as which warps are secured first, along with checking that no warps trail in the water that might foul the propeller.

 When preparing to berth, assess the best approach method and position the yacht in the chosen position alongside the berth so that the crew can step - not jump - safely ashore and secure the lines.

 Have enough fenders that can be deployed on both sides of the boat when entering a marina to protect the yacht from unforseen damage.
 This also gives you a choice of berthing on either side if the situation changes at the last moment or you find the planned berth too difficult to enter.

 Marinas are often located out of the main tidal stream, so tide effects may not be significant in your final approach.
 Study the situation carefully, because if a pontoon mooring sticks out into the tide, the tidal effect may have a significant impact on what you will have to allow for.
 When preparing to berth, you should assess the situation and pick the best approach method.

 Most boat marina berths enable two boats to occupy each section giving little space to manoeuvre so use the neighbouring boat to fend off, if wind or tide are controlling your entrance into the finger berth.
 It is often easier to go alongside the neighbouring vessel in the berth than the smaller finger pontoon mooring, so be ready to fend off on that side

 When returning to a berth, check that the yacht is entering the section of the boat marina that contains the berth allotted and that no vessel is currently moored there.

-This [ diagram ] shows the following bething procedures.
+This [ diagram ] shows the following procedures for marina berthing.